- Junior Fire Marshal Program

 Fire extinguisher training

-Central County Fire Department provides complimentary fire extinguisher training to any business or school within Burlingame or Hillsborough.
+Central County Fire Department provides complimentary fire extinguisher training to any business or school within Burlingame or Hillsborough or Millbrae.
 Requests shall be made at least 2 weeks in advance and will only be approved under specific conditions.
-Please contact us at 650-558-7648 for more information.
+Please contact us at 650-558-7600 for more information.

 Fire Prevention Month

 Every October, Central County Fire Department honors National Fire Prevention Week throughout the entire month.
 Fire Prevention Week was established to commemorate the Great Chicago Fire – the tragic October 1871 conflagration that killed more than 250 people, left 100,000 homeless, destroyed more than 17,400 structures and burned more than 2,000 acres.
 Fire Departments all over the United States use this month to teach the community how to be fire safe.
 Each year, the National Fire Protection Association (NFPA) designates a particular theme.
 Recent themes have included smoke alarms, prevent kitchen fires, and escape planning.
 Central County Fire Department schedules visits to all our elementary schools to perform a fire and life safety presentation to the entire student body.
 Additionally, we offer a fire safety poster contest to all elementary school children.
 Students are invited to submit a poster which illustrates any fire safety theme.
-Posters are judged by our very own fire department staff and winners are announced at city council meetings.
+Posters are judged by our very own fire department staff and winners are announced for the cities/town of Burlingame, Millbrae, and Hillsborough.